Sunnyg83/End-to-end-Kidney_AI/README.md

 	#Description: About the deployment

-	1. Build docker image of the source code
+	1. Build docker image of the source code.

-	2. Push your docker image to ECR
+	2. Push your docker image to ECR.

-	3. Launch Your EC2
+	3. Launch Your EC2.

-	4. Pull Your image from ECR in EC2
+	4. Pull Your image from ECR in EC2.

-	5. Lauch your docker image in EC2
+	5. Lauch your docker image in EC2.

 	#Policy: